gr-grey/proto1/_posts/2023-02-01-the-sunscreen-song.md

 ---

-"Wear Sunscreen" was an essay written by Mary Schmich, published on Chicago Tribune in June 1997, in which the Pulitzer winning wise lady offered great advice that I personally benefitted from.
+"Wear Sunscreen" was an essay written by Mary Schmich, published on Chicago Tribune in June 1997, in which the Pulitzer winning wise lady offered advice that I have benefitted greatly from.

 I hope you enjoy it too.